A breakdown of major EPA deregulatory moves around water, air, climate

 Reconsider national emission standards for air pollutants for American energy and manufacturing

-These EPA standards apply to pollutants known or suspected to cause cancer, birth defects or other serious health problems, such as asbestos and mercury.
-Industrial facilities are required to follow strict standards to monitor, control and limit the amount of these chemicals they release into the air.
+These EPA standards apply to pollutants known or suspected to cause cancer, birth defects or other serious health problems.
+Industrial facilities are required to follow strict standards to monitor and limit the amount of these chemicals they release into the air.
+Last year, the EPA tightened standards surrounding ethylene oxide emissions, a human carcinogen commonly used as a sterilizer for medical equipment.
+The Trump administration said it is considering a “2-year compliance exemption” for facilities affected by these standards, among others.

 Restructure the Regional Haze Program